-6 Hong Kong Financial Reporting Standard (HKFRS) 7 requires an entity to disclose qualitative and quantitative information that enables users of its financial statements to evaluate the nature and extent of risks arising from financial instruments to which the entity is exposed at the end of the reporting period, and the entity's objectives, policies and processes for managing and measuring these risks.
+&lt;sup>6 Hong Kong Financial Reporting Standard (HKFRS) 7 requires an entity to disclose qualitative and quantitative information that enables users of its financial statements to evaluate the nature and extent of risks arising from financial instruments to which the entity is exposed at the end of the reporting period, and the entity's objectives, policies and processes for managing and measuring these risks.
 Care should therefore be taken to ensure consistency between the business review and the financial statements in respect of any discussion of the financial risks faced by the reporting entity.
 Users of the business review may also find it useful for a cross reference to be made to the financial statements to where more detailed information on the risk exposures may be found.

-business (paragraph 1(d) of Schedule 5)
+An indication of likely future development in the reporting entity's business (paragraph 1(d) of Schedule 5)